alexduarte23/sred/README.md

     )
     ```

-You can then **use the train model** to denoise and inpaint depth maps:
+You can then **use the trained model** to denoise and inpaint depth maps:

 ```python
 model.predict(test_ds)